fliptopbox/cliches/README.md

 # clichés

-/ˈkliːʃeɪ/ *noun* plural noun: **clichés**; plural noun: **cliches**

-1. a phrase or opinion that is overused and betrays a lack of original thought.
-   "that old cliché ‘a woman's place is in the home’"
-2. BRITISH•PRINTING - a stereotype or electrotype.

-> Uses regular expressions to dynamically identify and list commonly used clichés in a body of text
+A writting utility that uses a regular expression glossary to dynamically identify and list commonly used clichés

 Install:

 ```bash
 npm install -S cliches
 ```

 Usage: